For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 7. Newport Academy, Darien, Connecticut

-Newport Academy provides inpatient and outpatient rehab programs in Connecticut, Georgia, Maryland, and California.
+Newport Academy provides inpatient and outpatient rehab programs in Darien, CT, as well as in Georgia, Maryland, and California.

-Treatment for co-occurring disorders is available with OP, IOP, and partial hospitalization program (PHP) services in Connecticut.
+Treatment for co-occurring disorders is available with outpatient treatment, IOP, and partial hospitalization program (PHP) services for teens in Connecticut.

 This drug and alcohol rehab center provides high-quality treatment with: